Skip to content

 A useful subtlety: DKIM doesn't blindly sign the whole message.
 It signs the body and a chosen list of headers (declared in the signature's h= tag).
 Headers not listed can change without breaking the signature — which is intentional, since some technical headers are legitimately rewritten by intermediate servers.

 This distinction explains a common phenomenon: an email can be modified in transit (a gateway adding an "external" banner, a mailing list appending a footer) and see its DKIM signature break, because the signed body is no longer identical.
 That isn't necessarily an attack — sometimes it's just an overzealous intermediary.
 It's precisely to tell these cases apart that we cross-check DKIM against the other signals.
-If you want to inspect a real signature, how to verify a DKIM signature shows you how to read each tag by hand.
+For a look at a real signature, how to verify a DKIM signature walks through each tag by hand.

 DKIM and forwarding: where it shines

 Here's DKIM's decisive advantage over SPF.
 When an email is forwarded — say, from a work address to a personal @gmail.com — the sending IP changes: it's now the forwarding server delivering the message.
-As a result, SPF breaks, because the forwarder's IP isn't in your SPF record.
+As a result, SPF breaks, because the forwarder's IP isn't in the sender's SPF record.

 DKIM, by contrast, survives forwarding much better.
 The signature travels with the message; as long as the signed body and headers aren't modified, the signature stays valid even after several hops.
 That's why DKIM is often the only mechanism that "holds" on forwarded mail, and why it's essential to deploy it correctly.
 A domain that relies on SPF alone will see part of its legitimate mail fail authentication the moment it passes through a forward.

-Why DKIM isn't enough: you need DMARC on top
+Why DKIM isn't enough: DMARC goes on top

 The missing link is called alignment, and it's the job of DMARC.
 DMARC requires that the domain authenticated by DKIM (the d=) match the visible From: domain.
-That rule is what turns DKIM from a mere integrity proof into real protection against impersonation of your identity.
+That rule is what turns DKIM from a mere integrity proof into real protection against identity impersonation.
 Without DMARC, DKIM is a lock on a door the attacker simply bypasses by climbing through the window next to it.

 That's why DKIM, SPF and DMARC form a whole.
-DKIM and SPF provide the evidence; DMARC ties it to your visible domain and tells receivers what to do on failure.
-For the big picture, start with what is DMARC — it's the standard that finally gives your DKIM signature meaning.
+DKIM and SPF provide the evidence; DMARC ties it to the visible domain and tells receivers what to do on failure.
+For the big picture, the fundamentals, explained without jargon is the entry point — it's the standard that finally gives a DKIM signature meaning.

-- Generate a 2048-bit key and publish it under a clear selector (one per sending source).
+• Generating a 2048-bit key and publishing it under a clear selector (one per sending source).

-- Confirm each of your sending platforms actually signs with DKIM — Google and Microsoft enable it in a few clicks, but third-party tools often forget.
+• Confirming that each sending platform actually signs with DKIM — Google and Microsoft enable it in a few clicks, but third-party tools often forget.

-Don't want to guess where you stand?
-Run a free, instant check of your SPF, DKIM and DMARC setup with our free DMARC analyzer — it shows your detected selectors, your key sizes, and a clear grade.
-Then let Thomas, your virtual CISO, tell you exactly what to fix and in what order.
+Guesswork is avoidable: a free, instant check of any SPF, DKIM and DMARC setup runs through our free DMARC analyzer — it surfaces the detected selectors, the key sizes, and a clear grade.
+Thomas, the virtual CISO, then names exactly what to fix and in what order.

 About the author